 - Remember to consult the desk and to keep editors abreast of your plans for UPDATES by sending skedlines (see section above).

-- Work from edited copy when updating, otherwise the desk will have to re-edit your story, slowing down the publishing process.
+- WORK FROM EDITED AND PUBLISHED COPY when updating, otherwise the desk will have to re-edit your story, slowing down the publishing process.
 Find a copy of your earlier update in a Publish basket in Lynx Editor or by doing a search in Lynx Editor.

 - Remember to add "trashlines" or advisory lines to updates noting what you have added or changed in each update.
-Bold-facing your text changes will help the editing desk to edit and publish updates more quickly.
-(Desks please remember to remove the boldface before publishing)
+BOLD FACE your text changes to help the editing desk to edit and publish updates more quickly.
+(Desks please remember to remove the boldface before publishing.)